LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 This can be a (+sbc) (e.g. a Raspberry Pi).
 The small footprint and low power consumption make it a good choice.
 It can also be used in a temperature chamber.

-The *MRPProxy* chapter \ref{MRPlib_Proxy_Module.png} module has been developed to allow forwarding and interaction with several sensors over a network connection using a (+rest) interface.
+The *MRPProxy* module in figure \ref{MRPlib_Proxy_Module.png} has been developed to allow forwarding and interaction with several sensors over a network connection using a (+rest) interface.

 The approach of implementing this via a (+rest) interface also offers the advantage that several measurements or experiments can be recorded at the same time with one remote sensor setup.